will3348/cpnt260-a3/README.md

 - Photo by Ron Lach from Pexels.
 - Photo by salman hossain saif from Pexels.
 - Photo by ric anada from Pexels.
+### what line in your css or html is your flare at?
+In style.css , line 49.